joshed-io/reveal-hugo/README.md

 To do highlighting with Hugo, use the [highlight shortcode](https://gohugo.io/content-management/syntax-highlighting/#highlight-shortcode) and check out the [hugo-hl-example](https://reveal-hugo.dzello.com/hugo-hl-example/) example presentation.

-To see an example of highlighting with Reveal.js, including line numbers and multi-step features, check out the [highlightjs-numbers-example](https://reveal-hugo.dzello.com/highlightjs-numbers-example/) presentation.
+To see an example of highlighting with Reveal.js, checs out the [highlightjs-linenumbers-example](https://reveal-hugo.dzello.com/highlightjs-linenumbers-example/) presentation.

 By default, markdown code fences will be processed with Hugo.
 To turn that off, add this to your `config.toml` file: